-The George Mason University Department of Computer Science within the Volgenau School of Engineering, is seeking a highly motivated postdoctoral research fellow to perform research in the areas of AI (Artificial Intelligence) and Machine Learning (ML).
+The George Mason University Department of Computer Science, within the Volgenau School of Engineering in collaboration with the The Schar School of Policy and Government and the School of Business, are seeking a highly motivated Postdoctoral Research Fellow to conduct research in the areas of cryptocurrencies, deanonymization on the blockchain and money laundering.
 George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.

 About the Department:

 The Department of Computer Science has 46 tenured and tenure-track faculty and 15 teaching-track faculty with wide-ranging research interests, and strong research groups in cybersecurity, systems and networks, machine learning and data mining, artificial intelligence, and software engineering.
 The Department has seen a substantial increase in computer science majors as enrollment has grown from 550 undergraduates in 2012 to nearly 2,000 today.
 The department has over 130 PhD students and more than 350 graduate students enrolled in four MS programs.
 The Department has $14.5 million in annual research expenditures, 14 recipients of the prestigious CAREER/Young Investigator Awards, four IEEE Fellows, and two ACM Fellows.

 In conjunction with Amazon's decision to establish a second headquarters in Northern Virginia, the Commonwealth of Virginia announced a multi-year plan to invest in the growth of degree programs in computing, and George Mason University has committed to accelerate its plans to grow its capacity in computer science and related disciplines.
 For more information on the department, visit our web site: https://cs.gmu.edu/.